tsgates/arch-wiki-markdown/wiki/Enhancing_Arch_Linux_Stability.md

 -   /var: Additional directories in /var, such a /var/spool/mail or /var/lib, which also require backup and occasional verification.

-If you want to backup much faster (using parallel compression, SMP), you should use pbzip2 (Parallel bzip2).
+If you want to back up much faster (using parallel compression, SMP), you should use pbzip2 (Parallel bzip2).
 The steps are slightly different, but not by much.

-First we will backup the files to a plain tarball with no compression:
+First we will back up the files to a plain tarball with no compression:

     tar -cvf /path/to/chosen/directory/etc-backup.tar /etc